keboola/connection-docs/manipulation/transformations/r/index.md

 ## Development Tutorial

-We recommend that you can create an [RStudio sandbox](/manipulation/transformations/sandbox/#rstudio-sandbox) with the same input mapping that your transformation will use.
-This is the fastest way to develop transformation code.
+We recommend that you create an [RStudio sandbox](/manipulation/transformations/sandbox/#rstudio-sandbox) with the same input mapping your transformation will use.
+This is the fastest way to develop your transformation code.

 **Tip:** Limit the number of rows you read in from the CSV files: